Did you know that the top pages in a Google search have an average click-through rate of 32%?

 AI tools use a natural language process to help us craft more effective titles based on a set of primary keywords.

-AI writers can generate the best possible SEO-friendly title that performs well in search queries within seconds by using a learning algorithm.
+For example, with TextCortex, you can generate the best possible SEO-friendly title that performs well in search queries within seconds.

-With just a couple of clicks, you will be able to automatically generate your content up to 10x faster without spending hours brainstorming your perfect blog titles.
+With just a couple of clicks within TextCortex, you are able to automatically generate your content up to 10x faster without spending hours brainstorming your perfect blog titles.

 Implementing AI tools in your work process will leave plenty of room for you to research competitors and keep the race for higher CTR going full-time.